christophebe/generate-corpus/README.md

 This module can build a corpus based on a google search or from a set of URLs.
+It also gives the possibility to make basic semantic analysis on the corpus.

 **Please wait ... still in progress.
 Your are welcome to contribute or suggest new ideas !**